kyberdrb/Windows_tutorials/Windows_OpenVPN_and_Remote_Desktop_lag_fix.md

         netsh interface ipv4 show subinterfaces

-1. Decrease the `MTU_SIZE` until you get a non-fragmented ping
+1. Change the `MTU_SIZE` until you get a non-fragmented ping.

+    Start with the value `1500` then decrease or increase the value by the bisection algorithm.

         ping /f <DESTINATION_IP_THROUGH_VPN> /l <MTU_SIZE> /n 1